pkasemir/twilio_call_center/README.md

 1. Twilio numbers - the phone numbers you will send SMS messages from or forward incoming messages
 2. Add `twilio_call_center` permissions to the users who can send SMS messages
+3. Set the `Sites` domain.
+Twilio SMS callbacks need a full url and this is created using the `'django.contrib.sites'` app.

 ### Other objects
 1. Voicemails - a recorded voicemail message with the transcription